enzo-project/enzo-e/parameters-list.rst

 :Scope:     :c:`Cello`
 :Assumes:   :g:`<file_set>` is *not* of :p:`type` :t:`"restart"`

 :e:`This parameter specifies the names of files in the corresponding file_group.
 The first element is the file name, which may contain printf-style formatting fields.
-Subsequent values correspond to variables for the formatting fields, which may include "cycle", "time", "count" (a counter incremented each time output is performed), and "proc" (the physical processor rank).
+Subsequent values correspond to variables for the formatting fields, which may include "cycle", "time", "count" (a counter incremented each time output is performed), "proc" (the process rank), and "flipflop" (alternating 0 and 1, which can be useful for checkpoint directories).
 The file name should include an appropriate extension, e.g. ".png" for "image" output, and ".h5" or ".h5" for "data" output.
 Example: ["projection-%04d.png", "cycle"].`

 ----